-Starting Monday, April 19th, the current single open Zoom link for the Commons were discontinued.
+As of April 2021, the current single open Zoom link for the Commons were discontinued.
 Each Commons event now has its own separate Zoom link and participants will need to register for Commons events.
 The events are still free and do not require the OLLI annual membership fee to be paid.

 For more information see: https://www.olli-umich.org/olli-commons.

 Private meetings in the OLLI Commons are no longer being offered